tbkfi/dotfile/README.md

 ## Usage

 Currently the general system configurations are copied over only during initial OS install.
+The `/src/machine/` directory contains machine-specific configurations that should only be applied for a specific hadware configuration.

 Portage settings are updated by running the `portage-refresh` script with sufficient privileges.